tambapps/groovy-shell-user-manual/shell-works/index.md

 [Android WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager)
 to allow running code in background.

-With the power of Android Works, a Shell work can be
+With the power of Android Works, a Shell work can be one or many of the following

 - scheduled, meaning that you can specify a date at which it should run
 - periodic, meaning that the work will run every XX minutes for example